Can Cats Eat Green Beans?

 These beans contain vitamins, minerals such as iron, potassium, calcium, manganese, and more—they aid in boosting your cat’s health.
 Fortunately, green beans have a minimal amount of calories and carbohydrates.

-The fiber content of green beans makes your cat get full so fast and easily.
+For obese cats, the high fiber and low-calorie content of green beans can be a good supplement to their diet, making them feel full without the extra calories.
 However, for obese cats, proper veterinary consultation on the correct diet planning is mandatory.

 A good treat substitute